This section details:

-Examinations have now been submitted to their examination’s boards for A Levels and GCSEs.
-The final grade will be calculated on a range of evidence, for example, prior attainment, teacher views on what a learner could have achieved had they sat their exams and other evidence.
+Estimated grades have been submitted by schools to their examination’s boards for A Levels and GCSEs.
+The final grades will now be those submitted by the school or college based on teacher views on what learners could have achieved had they sat their exams and other evidence.

-Results day in England will be on the 13th of August for AS and A levels and the 20th of August for GCSEs.
+Results day in England was on the 13th of August for AS and A levels and will be the 20th of August for GCSEs.

 Vocational, technical and other general qualifications

 Ofqual have stated that for vocational, technical and other general qualifications this year, grades will be based on the evidence of assignments, modules or class work carried out during the course, before the lockdown prevented students attending classes.
 This grading also applies to qualifications in Wales.